How is the quality of HMO providers determined?

 The quality, stability, and availability of the physicians in an HMO provider network can impact the overall quality of care delivered to health plan members.
 New York HMOs were rated on these characteristics of their providers.

 The circles show how each HMO compares to the average for all New York HMOs.
-Look for HMOs with a Better than average in the table.
+Look for HMOs with a in the table.
 These HMOs performed better than the New York HMO average.

 Rating of Doctor or Nurse